The 5-Minute Guide to IPA Food Pairing

 One of the most fundamental principles of beer and food pairing is matching “intensity.”

-Compliment the Hop Flavors
+Complement the Hop Flavors

 Given we’re talking about IPAs, the hop flavor is the most obvious place to start.

-And fortunately modern American IPAs have such distinctly fruit-driven profiles that there’s plenty to work with.
+And fortunately, modern American IPAs have such distinctly fruit-driven profiles that there’s plenty to work with.

-Or one of my personal favorites — a Citra session IPA with delicate, white fish tacos and a squeeze of lemon.
+Or one of my personal favorites: a Citra session IPA with delicate white fish tacos and a squeeze of lemon.

 Use the Carbonation and Brightness to Cut Fat